pyOpenSci/pyopensci.github.io/_pages/packaging-resources.md

 community-created:
    - image_path: images/pyopensci-people-working-together.png
      alt: "A group of people working on a tetris like set of building blocks, trying to stack the blocks together. "
-     title: "Community created Python Packaging Guide"
+     title: "Community-created Python Packaging Guide"
      excerpt: "
-     Our packaging guide is a living document that will help you navigate the Python packaging ecosystem and also learn about modern Python packaging best practices.
+     Our packaging guide is a living document that will help you navigate the Python packaging ecosystem and learn about modern Python packaging best practices.

     * Created & curated by the community